 The vast majority of the images I examine were either taken from the Apollo command modules or by the Lunar Orbiter series of satellites.
 There are three standard angles to photograph from: Vertical, Low Oblique, and High Oblique.

 Verticals are taken looking practically straight down.
 The Apollo mission’s metric image catalog are examples of these “mapping camera” photographs.
-This angle allows analysts to accurately measure objects and features found on the terrain, but unless we have clear shadows, know the altitude of camera, and the location of the sun, vertical photographs give us little clue as to the height of anything in the photo.
+This angle allows analysts to accurately measure objects and features found on the terrain, but unless we have clear shadows, know the altitude of the camera, and the location of the sun, vertical photographs give us little clue as to the height of anything in the photo.

 Low obliques are tilted 60° away from looking straight down.
-You’ll know you’re looking at a low oblique photograph when you’re looking down at an angle but still can’t see see the horizon.
+You’ll know you’re looking at a low oblique photograph when you’re looking down at an angle but still can’t see the horizon.
 The photograph of the Giza pyramid complex (above) is a low oblique photograph.
-Because the angle of the camera has been tilted away from straight down, height of objects begin to be revealed and we can start to see objects and the terrain in perspective.
+Because the angle of the camera has been tilted away from straight down, the height of objects begin to be revealed and we can start to see objects and the terrain in perspective.

-My favorite images to examine are the high obliques.
+My favorite images to examine are high obliques.
 High obliques are taken at an ~30° angle and clearly show the horizon.
-From a military perspective, high oblique photography provides the viewer a true perspective of the terrain, but what we gain in perspective we loose in finer details when trying to identify objects closer to the horizon.
+From a military perspective, high oblique photography provides the viewer with a true perspective of the terrain, but what we gain in perspective we loose in finer details when trying to identify objects closer to the horizon.
 Clarity of an object of interest begins to compete with the resolution of the film grain.

 When and if available, using two or more angles of any area helps determine if what we think we are seeing isn’t just a trick of light and shadow.
 Unfortunately, multiple photographs of the same area are rare.